 First of all, here is a map of all the best neighborhoods in Seattle that I am going to talk about in this post, so you can get a better idea:

-As I mentioned before, Seattle is made of many different neighborhoods and each of them is different from the others.
+As I mentioned before, Seattle is made of many different neighborhoods, and each of them is different from the others.
 Even if you choose only one of them to be the base for your stay, I’d definitely recommend visiting as many parts of the city as you can, so you can get an accurate overview of just how exciting this city can be!

-In order to make your choice easier, I have made a list of personalized recommendations for you, check it out below:
+To make your choice easier, I have made a list of personalized recommendations for you, check it out below: